HannaGreentree/war-paws-europe/README.md

 ### Domain dataset
 The main managed dataset is **Blog posts** (records created by authorised users and shared with the community).

-### Example Schema (describe your real schema here)
-> Update field names to match your project exactly.

 #### `Post`
 - `id` (PK)
 - `title` (text)